Skip to Content

 If you're coming straight from the Nelly Bay Ferry Terminal, then your best option will be to take a bus from the terminal to The Forts bus stop.

-The cost of the bus ticket will be $2.80.
-However, I'd recommend buying a day pass, which lets you take unlimited transport around Magnetic Island for the cost of only two tickets.
+The cost of the bus ticket will be $3.60.
+However, I'd recommend buying a day pass for around $7.20 at time of writing, which lets you take unlimited transport around Magnetic Island for the cost of only two tickets.

-From The Forts, you're going to want to follow Radical Bay Road, all the way past Arthur Bay.
+From The Forts Track, you're going to want to follow Radical Bay Road, all the way past Arthur Bay.
 It's roughly a 30-minute walk, but the scenery is well worth it.
 If you have time, make sure to stop off in Arthur Bay, Alma Bay as well.

-Hike the Balding, Radical and Florence Track From Horseshoe Bay
+Hike the Balding, Radical, & Florence Track From Horseshoe Bay

 By far the best way to get to Florence Bay is to take the Balding, Radical and Florence Bay tracks from Horseshoe Bay.